 How is gestational diabetes diagnosed?

-Since any woman might develop gestational diabetes during pregnancy, all pregnant women, whether they fall into a high risk group or not, are typically screened for gestational diabetes.
+All pregnant women, whether they are in a high risk group or not, are typically screened for gestational diabetes.

 This usually occurs between 24 and 28 weeks of pregnancy, when the hormones that cause gestational diabetes are at high levels.
-No preparations are required for this screening test.
+You do not need to do anything for this screening test.

 Screening for gestational diabetes